ogradyc01/GoldenCheetah/Side-Bar_General-handling.md

 Side Bar: General handling (Version 3.1)
 ***

 The 'Side Bar' contains important tools to influence what is shown in the 'Main View'.
 The features available differ for the different views you can select in the 'Scope Bar'.
-But the general structure and the wasy how to work with 'Side Bar' is the same for all views.
+But the general structure and the way how to work with 'Side Bar' is the same for all views.

 ![SideBar General] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar_General_Pane.jpg)

 * Horizontal Panes - side bars contain a number of horizontal panes, which deliver the side bar functionality.
 The area a pane occupies can be changed by dragging the pane header using the mouse.
-Some side bar pane contain subsections, which can be resized the same way.
+Some side bar panes contain subsections, which can be re-sized the same way.

 ![SideBar Pane Resize] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar_Pane_Resize.GIF)

 * Pane Selection - the visibility of side bar panes/features is controlled by the pane selection at the bottom of the side bar.
-Each icon toogles the visibility for one side bar pane/feature.
-Mouse-over on the icons shows a short text for the icon.
+Each icon toggles the visibility for one side bar panes.
+Mouse-over on the icons shows a short text description for the icon.

 ![SideBar Pane Select] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar_Pane_Select.GIF)